katilius/functional-cache/README.md

 ### `cacheCall(function, options)`

 Supported options:
-- `keyProvider` - by default first argument of call is used, this lets customize key generation.
+- `keyGenerator` - by default first argument of call is used, this lets customize key generation.
 It gets all original function arguments and has to result in cache key.
 - `skipIf` - used for conditional caching, takes all original function arguments and returns boolean value if value should be skipped from cache.

 ### `evictOnCall(function, options)`